Finance for B2B Innovation: 5 Growth Stalling Sins

 2. Insisting on ROI for Customer Insight Investments

 Customer insights, in the form of your customers’ desired outcomes, are the fuel for the growth engine.
 No fuel, no growth.
 If we cannot understand this, organic growth will stall since better informed competitors will move in.
+This is a fundamental of finance for B2B innovation.
+Sound strange?
 Think about this in a military setting.

 Imagine this conversation: